happyplan/happyplan/README.md

 ## Requirements

 The easy way is on **OS X** (but it shouldn't be so hard to make this working on any unix like system.
 Make a PR :)).
+Oh and all `happy` commands can be started for the moment only if you add `./bin` in your `PATH`.
+If not, you have to add `bin/` before all commands like `bin/happy help`.

 ### Jekyll [[+](https://github.com/mojombo/jekyll/wiki/install)]